-Bisphosphonates have been associated with oesophagitis, gastritis, oesophageal ulcerations ulcerations and gastroduodenal ulcerations.
-Thus caution should be used:
+Bisphosphonates have been associated with oesophagitis, gastritis, oesophageal ulcerations and gastroduodenal ulcerations.
+Thus, caution should be used:

 • In patients who have a history of oesophageal disorders which delay oesophageal transit or emptying e.g. stricture or achalasia.

-• In patients who are unable to stay in the upright position for at least 30 minutes after taking the table.
+• In patients who are unable to stay in the upright position for at least 30 minutes after taking the tablet.

 • If risedronate is given to patients with active or recent oesophageal or upper gastrointestinal problems (including known Barrett's oesophagus).

-Prescribers should emphasis to patients the importance of paying attention to the dosing instructions and be alert to any signs and symptoms of possible oesophageal reaction.
+Prescribers should emphasise to patients the importance of paying attention to the dosing instructions and be alert to any signs or symptoms of possible oesophageal reaction.
 The patients should be instructed to seek timely medical attention if they develop symptoms of oesophageal irritation such as dysphagia, pain on swallowing, retrosternal pain or new/worsened heartburn.

-Hypocalcaemia should be treated before starting Risedronate therapy.
-Other disturbances of bone and mineral metabolism (e.g. parathyroid dysfunction, hypovitaminosis D) should be treated at the time of starting Risedronate therapy.
+Hypocalcaemia should be treated before starting risedronate sodium therapy.
+Other disturbances of bone and mineral metabolism (e.g. parathyroid dysfunction, hypovitaminosis D) should be treated at the time of starting risedronate sodium therapy.

-Osteonecrosis of the jaw, generally associated with tooth extraction and/or local infection (including osteomyelitis) has been reported in patients with cancer receiving treatment regimens including primarily intravenously administered bisphophonates.
+Osteonecrosis of the jaw generally associated with tooth extraction and/or local infection (including osteomyelitis) has been reported in patients with cancer receiving treatment regimens including primarily intravenously administered bisphosphonates.
 Many of these patients were also receiving chemotherapy and corticosteroids.
 Osteonecrosis of the jaw has also been reported in patients with osteoporosis receiving oral bisphosphonates.